Sickle and Thalassaemia Screening

 Background:

-Haemoglobinopathies are a group of inherited blood disorders that fall into two main categories: haemoglobin variants such as sickle cell disease (SCD) and thalassaemias.
-If a patient is a carrier of the sickle cell or thalassaemia gene, it can be passed onto the baby.
-All pregnant women in England who have accepted screening will have laboratory testing for haemoglobin variants and thalassaemia.
+Haemoglobinopathies are a group of inherited blood disorders that fall into two main categories: haemoglobin variants, such as sickle cell, and thalassaemias.
+If a person is a carrier of the sickle cell or thalassaemia gene it can be passed onto the baby.
+All pregnant people in England who have accepted screening will have laboratory testing for haemoglobin variants and thalassaemia.
 If the mother is found to be a carrier, screening may also be offered to the father.

 Haematology Department:

 The department of Haematology provides a Sickle Cell and Thalassaemia (SCT) Screening service for antenatal patients in North Bristol and offers a confirmatory service for the newborn screening provided by Clinical Biochemistry.
-Further information on newborn blood spot testing can be found on the NBT newborn screening page.
+For further information on newborn blood spot testing please see the following page (newborn-screening).

-The SCT screening provided by the laboratory follows the government’s published handbook for antenatal laboratories and handbook for newborn laboratories which set out interpretation and reporting guidelines, including which types of carrier states to report.
+The SCT screening provided by the laboratory follows the government’s published handbook for antenatal laboratories and handbook for newborn laboratories which set out interpretation and reporting guidelines, including which types of sickle and thalassaemia carrier states to report.

 As well as the general sample labelling requirements, it’s also necessary for the patients’ family origin questionnaire (FOQ) to be completed either on the reverse of the antenatal form or by following prompts when requesting on ICE.
-Our UKAS accredited laboratory currently screens approximately 7000 pregnant women each year and confirms results for approximately 500 babies for the newborn screening laboratory.
+Our UKAS accredited laboratory currently screens approximately 7,000 pregnant people each year and confirms results for approximately 500 babies for the newborn screening laboratory.

 Analysis: